raspberrypilearning/321-make-mentor-guide/en/step_6.md

 <span style="color: #0faeb0">**Design**</span> means making decisions about the function or appearance of a project.
 Design includes software engineering, visual design, usability, and accessibility.
 </p>

 In **Design** projects, creators take more responsibility for deciding exactly what to make and which computing concepts to use.
-The outputs of Design projects are much more varied than the output of Explore projects.
+The outputs of Design projects are much more varied than the outputs of Explore projects.

 Creators have a wide range of experiences and progress at different speeds.
 To support this, we:
 + Structure Design projects so that they build up gradually.